Iqaluit – Kimmirut Snowmobiling Expedition

+At the helm of your own snowmobile, set out on a legendary adventure!
 Once you cross ice-covered Frobisher Bay, you will come upon the Meta Incognita Peninsula (land of the unknown limits).
-The 100 km trail snakes high desert plateaus to Katannilik Territorial Park (where there are waterfalls), the largest territorial park in Nunavut, then descends into the Soper River Valley.
-A full day’s ride takes you to a large, heated cabin where you will spend the night.
-Hop on your snowmobiles again the second morning and head to Kimmirut, crossing through the dwarf-willow forest (the only trees on Baffin Island).
+The trail snakes along over 100 km across Katannilik Territorial Park (where there are waterfalls), the largest territorial park in Nunavut, and ends in the Soper River Valley, surrounded by its high desert plateaux.
+Perhaps you’ll see the Northern Lights dance in waves of green across an inky sky After a full day of snowmobiling, you will arrive at a large, heated cabin where you will spend the night.
+Astride your snowmobiles once again on the second morning, you will head for Kimmirut (close to 165km from Iqaluit), crossing through the dwarf-willow forest (the only trees on Baffin Island).
 Once in the community, we can fill up with gas and tour this friendly, traditional community.

 Kimmirut is a small village with close to 450 inhabitants, located on the southern end of Baffin Island.
 Its residents are known for their hospitable and welcoming character.
 We

 then head back to the cabin before sunset for a well-needed rest, before heading out on the third morning for the long but exciting return expedition to Iqaluit.

 You have left behind the well-trodden path, you’re on a Bucket List adventure with Inukpak Outfitting.